 - Staff may, with permission, complete a report on behalf of another staff member or researcher.

 - Incidents covered by OHS and University of Melbourne policies should also be reported in accordance with those policies.

-- All incident reports will be directed to the Client Services Coordinator for review, assessment and action.
+- All incident reports will be directed to the Program Manager, Engagement and Outreach for review, assessment and action.

-- Where the Client Services Coordinator is the creator or subject of the report, the report should be directed to the Manager of Special Collections and Grainger Museum.
+- Where the Program Manager, Engagement and Outreach is the creator or subject of the report, the report should be directed to the Manager, Cultural Collections (University Archivist).